What is A Mini-Excavator?

 More Efficient

-When it comes to small scale heavy machinery work, compact excavators tend to be more fuel-efficient and environmentally friendly than standard excavators.
+When it comes to small-scale heavy machinery work, compact excavators tend to be more fuel-efficient and environmentally friendly than standard excavators.

 More Cost-Efficient